kangks/amazon-freertos/README.md

 In view of a 1-hour builder session, AWS Cloud 9 will be used, which is a cloud IDE.
 That saves tiem with setting up a local IDE such as Eclipse+CDT

+# Attribution

+I leverage the contents from https://github.com/yona75/dts2019-workshop heavily so credit goes to the original authors!

 # Steps

 1. Create Cloud9 instance